You are not alone. Connect with fellow survivors who share your diagnosis.

 - Thursdays at 4 p.m.

-- RSVP to Susan Buchanan at SLBuchanan@mdanderson.org
+- RSVP to Andrea Guion at AVillanu@mdanderson.org.

-- RSVP to Child Life at firstname.lastname@example.org
+- RSVP to Helen Wu at HWWu@mdanderson.org.

-- The ABC's of Healthy Living in Challenging Times Web Series: The Advanced Breast Cancer (ABC) Program and Clinic invite all MD Anderson patients and caregivers to participate in the virtual webinar series “The ABCs of Healthy Living in Challenging Times.”
-This multidisciplinary weekly virtual webinar series will focus on topics such as diet, exercise, sleep, mental health, telemedicine and much more.
-Please join us for virtual community and tips for maintaining healthy living during these challenging times.
+- The ABC's of Healthy Living in Challenging Times Web Series: The Advanced Breast Cancer (ABC) Program and Clinic invites all MD Anderson patients and caregivers to participate in the virtual webinar series “The ABCs of Healthy Living in Challenging Times.”
+This multidisciplinary weekly virtual webinar series will focus on topics such as diet, exercise, sleep, mental health, telemedicine, and much more.
+Please join us for a virtual community and tips for maintaining healthy living during these challenging times.
 RSVP to Abbey Kaler at ABCProgram@mdanderson.org or visit here for more information.

-- Active Living after Cancer (ALAC), is a Cancer Prevention and Research Institute of Texas (CPRIT) funded program.
+- Active Living after Cancer (ALAC) is a Cancer Prevention and Research Institute of Texas (CPRIT) funded program.
 The program aims to improve the quality of life of cancer survivors in Houston and El Paso by promoting physical activity, and by providing navigation services for survivorship issues.
 The program consists of 12 weekly sessions, followed by a reunion at the conclusion of the program.
 Each session is comprised of cognitive and behavioral skills training related to increasing physical activity, a guided discussion on a survivorship topic, and short bouts of moderate physical activity.
 The program is free of charge, and each participant will be provided a pedometer and a resistance band, that they may keep, to help them reach their physical activity goals.
 For more information click here.

 For more information on any of the support groups listed above, please contact Social Work at 713-792-6195.